-The fountain in Point State Park, better known as "The Point," is a great place to hang out on a hot summer day.
+The fountain in Point State Park, better known as "The Point," is a great place to hang with your kids on a hot summer day.
 The fountain sprays water 150 feet into the air and wind blows a mist onto visitors wading at the fountain's edge.
 Best of all—this option won't cost you anything.

 A short drive from downtown, overlooking the Monongahela River, is Sandcastle Waterpark.
 Sandcastle has plenty of options to cool you off: 15 waterslides, two children play areas, a lazy river, and a wave pool.

 Pittsburgh's Citiparks offers 18 outdoor pools to cool off in.
 Daily admission is just $5 for individuals 16 and older, $3 for children ages 3-15, and free for children under 2.
 Additionally, many programs and classes for all ages are offered throughout the summer.

 If pools aren't your thing, check out Citiparks' Spray Parks.
 Motion sensors cause water to spray in all directions at these free facilities.
 Check out any of the six spray parks around Pittsburgh for a splashing good time.

 Waterplay at the Children's Museum